 To volunteer as staff, it is not required that you have attended camp.
-If you have not attended camp, there will be a background check and an interview required before being accepted on as staff.
-There are many areas to volunteer: activities, games, preparing breakfasts and some lunches, worship leader, tech, Bible story leader, special event planner and club buddy.
+If you have not attended camp, there will be a background check and an interview required before being accepted as staff.
+There are many areas to volunteer: activities (aka crafts), games, preparing breakfasts and some lunches, worship leader, tech, Bible storyteller, special event planner and club buddy.
 All are needed to make the club run smoothly.
 Staff are asked to commit the entire morning of the third Saturday of each month, September to May.

 WHY I VOLUNTEER

 I love working with the Mentoring Club.
 While teaching the Bible story, playing games or doing activities, I see the kids making friends, building confidence and just having fun.

 If you want to make the world a better place start at home.
 There are many who need our love and support right here in mid-Michigan and the Fostering Hope organization puts you directly in contact with them.
 I volunteer to share the love of Jesus with those who may not otherwise feel it.